-The security and privacy technologies for physical objects in post-working are designed to meet the security and privacy requirements analyzed in Section 5.1.
-For physical security, it is usually guaranteed by physical measures and management means.
+5.2.
+Security and privacy-preserving technologies for physical objects in post-working physical measures and management means.
 Both of them are to strengthen physical protection to ensure the retried or damaged physical objects in a safe environment or prevent them from being captured by attackers.
-Since it is beyond the security and privacypreserving technical specification, it is not discussed here.
-For replaying detection or identification, it is essentially the security issues of the physical objects in pre-working or during connecting to the IoT, which is usually achieved by authentication.
-Since it has been discussed in Section 3, here, we just focus on the technologies for ensuring the captured, damaged and retired physical objects' data security.
+Since it is beyond the security and privacy-preserving technical specification, it is not discussed here.
+For replaying detection or identification, it is essentially the security issues of physical objects in preworking or during connecting to the IoT, which is usually achieved by authentication.
+Since it has been discussed in Section 3, we just focus on the technologies to ensure the captured, damaged and retired physical objects' data security.
 There are roughly two directions, which are hardware-oriented technologies and software-oriented technologies.